What is IaaS?

 Infrastructure as a service

-IaaS helps you avoid the expense and complexity of buying and managing your own physical servers and other datacenter infrastructure.
+IaaS quickly scales up and down with demand, letting you pay only for what you use.
+It helps you avoid the expense and complexity of buying and managing your own physical servers and other datacenter infrastructure.
 Each resource is offered as a separate service component, and you only need to rent a particular one for as long as you need it.
-The cloud computing service provider manages the infrastructure, while you purchase, install, configure, and manage your own software—operating systems, middleware, and applications.
+A cloud computing service provider, such as Azure, manages the infrastructure, while you purchase, install, configure, and manage your own software—operating systems, middleware, and applications.

 |Hosted applications/apps||Development tools, database management, business analytics||Operating systems||Servers and storage||Networking firewalls/security||Data center physical plant/building|